davenport1/freesnowserver/README.md

-Ski Resort and Backcountry Information Server
+# FreeSnow Backcountry and Resort Web Server

-Overview
+## Overview

 This server provides information on ski resorts, snow reports, weather data, routes, and avalanche forecasts for popular backcountry zones.
 It aims to serve both enthusiasts seeking ski resort information and those planning backcountry adventures.

-Features
+## Features

-    Ski Resort Information: Get details about ski resorts, including location, facilities, and trail maps.
+- **Ski Resort Information**: Get details about ski resorts, including location, facilities, and trail maps.
-    Snow Reports: Access up-to-date snow reports for ski resorts.
+- **Snow Reports**: Access up-to-date snow reports for ski resorts.
-    Weather Data: Retrieve current weather data and forecasts for ski resorts and backcountry zones.
+- **Weather Data**: Retrieve current weather data and forecasts for ski resorts and backcountry zones.
-    Routes: Explore recommended routes for backcountry skiing and snowboarding.
+- **Routes**: Explore recommended routes for backcountry skiing and snowboarding.
-    Avalanche Forecasts: Stay informed about avalanche forecasts and safety recommendations for backcountry areas.
+- **Avalanche Forecasts**: Stay informed about avalanche forecasts and safety recommendations for backcountry areas.

-Usage
+## Usage

 To run the server, follow these steps:

-    Install Dependencies: Make sure you have Go installed on your system.
-If not, download and install it from here.
+1. **Install Dependencies**: Make sure you have Go installed on your system.
+If not, download and install it from [here](https://golang.org/dl/).

-    Clone the Repository: Clone this repository to your local machine.
+2. **Clone the Repository**: Clone this repository to your local machine.

 bash

     git clone <repository_url>

-Navigate to the Project Directory: Change directory to the cloned repository.
+4. **Navigate to the Project Directory**: Change directory to the cloned repository.

 bash

     cd <repository_directory>

-Build the Server: Build the server using the following command.
+4. **Build the Server**: Build the server using the following command.

 bash

     go build

-Run the Server: Execute the server binary to start the server.
+5. **Run the Server**: Execute the server binary to start the server.

 bash

     ./<binary_name>

-Access the Server: Once the server is running, you can access it through the specified port (default port: 8080).
+6. **Access the Server**: Once the server is running, you can access it through the specified port (default port: 8080).

 http

     http://localhost:8080

-Configuration
+## Configuration

 You can configure the server using command-line flags: